 - the importer of the affected health products into provinces with regulations;

-- their products are sold to consumers under a brand name that the manufacturer owns, licenses or has rights to in provinces with regulations.
+- their products are sold to consumers under a brand name that the manufacturer owns, licenses or have rights to in provinces with regulations.